richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

 [Code Link](https://github.com/richClubb/adventofcode/tree/main/2023/day05/c%2B%2B)

 This was probably one of the most interesting in terms of the side-effects.
 I chose to use recent version of C++ and used some of the more modern options, specifically the `optional` type, this is something about Rust that I really like.
-I alse used a more OO design which was similar to most other languages.
+I also used a more OO design which was similar to most other languages.

 Initially i wrote the `map_seed` function like so